Measure would end statute of limitations for rape

 A bill in the Georgia legislature, SB 287, would make rape, aggravated sexual battery and aggravated sodomy prosecutable at any time, with no statute limiting the time between the crime and the prosecution.

 "The statute of limitations is very arbitrary," said Ann Burdges, the president of End Violence Against Woman International.
-"We have to give some space and time to the reporting of sexual assault to allow there to be an adequate effective systems response," she told 11Alive News Wednesday.
+"We have to give some space and time to the reporting of sexual assault to allow there to be an adequate effective systems response," she told 11Alive.

 The bill sponsor, state Sen. Harold Jones (D-Augusta), said the bill would make Georgia part of a growing national trend to end statutes of limitations on felony sexual assault cases.